-2.3 Matrices and Frames
+2.4 Matrices and Frames

 In order to use the Macek program, one needs to input the matrices representing matroids.
-The program works with matrices in the standard reduced form, i.e. without the leading unit matrix.
+The program works with matrices in the standard reduced form, i.e. without the leading identity matrix.
+(So to read off a representation of a matroid by vectors, prefix your matrix from Macek by an identity matrix, and then read the element vectors in columns.)
 Some common matroid representations are distributed with this package in the 'exe/Matrices' subdirectory.
 You may easily create your own matroid files in a similar fashion, with space-separated entries, line by line.
 Each matrix line should start with a space.
-Comment the files by lines starting with '#'.
+Comment the files by lines starting with '# '.
 Any bracketed math expression may appear as a matrix entry.